MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv4-lookup-plugin.md

 If the *return_unmatched* argument is set to `false`, or omitted (the default value of `false` is used), the resulting table will have as many records as matching results.
 This variant of lookup has better performance compared to `return_unmatched=true` execution.

-**Notes**
+> [!NOTE]

-The plugin covers the scenario of IPv4-based join, and assumes that the lookup table size is small (100K-200K rows), while the input table can have larger size.
+> * This plugin covers the scenario of IPv4-based join, assuming a small lookup table size (100K-200K rows), with the input table optionally having a larger size.
-The performance of the plugin will depend on sizes of both lookup and data source tables, amount of columns and amount of the matching records.
+> * The performance of the plugin will depend on the sizes of the lookup and data source tables, the number of columns, and number of matching records.

 ## Examples